The Sussman Lecture Series

 The Sussman Lecture Series is dedicated to studying issues that define our public life and engaging students and citizens in constructive dialogue regarding these issues.

-Founded on the premise that good public policy is best achieved when policymakers have access to high quality information, political processes are open and well-understand, and citizens are informed and active participants, The Harkin Institute seeks to create opportunities for thoughtful policy discourse in a nonpartisan environment.
+Founded on the premise that good public policy is best achieved when policymakers have access to high quality information, political processes are open and well-understood, and citizens are informed and active participants, The Harkin Institute seeks to create opportunities for thoughtful policy discourse in a nonpartisan environment.

-Twice a year, the Sussman Lecture Series hosts a notable public policy figure to discuss topical current events with a small audience.
+The Sussman Lecture Series hosts a notable public policy figure to discuss topical current events with a small audience.
 The series was established by Richard Sussman, AS’51, and his late wife Lila.
 Tickets are required and seating is limited to provide an intimate experience for attendees.